merico-dev/example-repository/README.md

     firstName: 'Fred'
   },

+  // `timeout` specifies the number of milliseconds before the request times out.
+  // If the request takes longer than `timeout`, the request will be aborted.
+  timeout: 1000,

   // `withCredentials` indicates whether or not cross-site Access-Control requests
   // should be made using credentials
   withCredentials: false, // default